 Plan your menu precisely, down to exactly how many calories you will eat per day, and then measure and pack only what you need.
 Most backpackers should shoot for 3000-4000 calories per day depending on your size, metabolism, and daily mileage.

 Choose calorie-dense foods that are high in fat content, because fat has more calories per gram (9, to be exact) than protein and carbohydrate (both only 4 calories / gram).
-Nut butter, salami, hard cheeses, trail mix, and high calorie meal replacement bars are all good places to start.
+Nut butter, salami, hard cheeses, trail mix, and high calorie protein bars are all good places to start.
 Many backpackers add olive or coconut oil to their meals as an efficient way to get more calories for relatively little weight.

 Choose food that is NOT high in water content, since water is heavy, contains no calories and is usually easy to add on the trail.
 This means buying or making your own dehydrated or freeze dried meals, having just-add-water breakfasts like oatmeal with powdered milk, and cooking with dehydrated fast-cooking grains like couscous or ramen.